koscew/Metis_Module4_Classification_Project/project_proposal.md

 * Expected characteristics/features to work with (total 18 columns):
   * pitch_type: The most probable pitch type according to a neural net classification algorithm developed by Ross Paul of MLBAM.
 Max Scherzer has 5 main types of pitches which are four-seam fastball, slider, changeup, curveball and cutter.
   * type_confidence: The value of the weight at the classification algorithm’s output node corresponding to the most probable pitch type, this value is multiplied by a factor of 1.5 if the pitch is known by MLBAM to be part of the pitcher’s repertoire.
   * zone: Zone 1 to 9 are the strike zones, and zone 11 to 14 are not within the strike zone.
 From the catcher’s view, zone 1, 4 and 7 are inside to a right handed batter from top to the bottom, zone 3, 6 and 9 are inside to a left handed batter, and zone 2, 5 and 8 are in the middle.
-Zone 11, 12, 13 and14 locate outside the corners of 1, 3, 7 and 9.
+Zone 11, 12, 13 and 14 locate outside the corners of 1, 3, 7 and 9.
   * code: The codes of the result of the pitch
   * b_count: The current number of balls on the batter
   * s_count: The current number of strikes on the batter